Water is as important to life as air. That’s why DCNR values and manages its water resources so vigilantly.

 Project WET envisions a world in which action-oriented education enables every child to understand and value water, in order to ensure a sustainable future.

-The cornerstone of the Project WET curriculum is its methodology of teaching about water resources through hands-on, investigative, and easy-to-use activities.
+The cornerstone of the Project WET curricula is its methodology of teaching about water resources through hands-on, investigative, and easy-to-use activities.

 The Project WET curricula includes:

-Project WET Curriculum & Activity Guide 2.0 for grades K-12
+Project WET Curriculum and Activity Guide 2.0 for grades K-12

 Healthy Water/Healthy People Water Quality Educators Guide for grades 6-12